Bridgy Fed

 Parameters:

-TODO: migrate incoming webmentions and AP inbox deliveries to this.
-The difficulty is that parts of protocol.Protocol.receive() depend on setup in web.webmention() and activitypub.inbox(), eg models.Object with new and changed, HTTP request details, etc. See stash for attempt at this for web.Web.
+TODO: migrate incoming webmentions to this.
+See how we did it for AP.
+The difficulty is that parts of protocol.Protocol.receive() depend on setup in web.webmention(), eg models.Object with new and changed, HTTP request details, etc. See stash for attempt at this for web.Web.

 Task handler for sending an activity to a single specific destination.